ETHZ-IT-SeC/crx-forensic-download-helper/README.md

 Parameters
 ----------

-The script requires a single parameter, which can be either:
+The script requires one or more parameters, which can be either:

 * An extension ID,
 * A Google Chrome Webstore Extension URL,